 - Over-the-counter items

-- In Louisiana, the average monthly premium cost for a Medicare Advantage plan in 2022 was $14.53.
+- In Louisiana, the average monthly premium for a Medicare Advantage plan in 2024 was $20.42.
 However, no matter where you live in the state, you have access to at least one Medicare Advantage plan with a $0 monthly premium.

 - Other costs you may incur include deductibles, copays and coinsurance.
 These vary by plan and are often determined by your choice of using in-network or out-of-network plan providers.

-Louisianans who are eligible for Original Medicare are also eligible for Medicare Advantage.
+Louisianans who enroll in Original Medicare are also eligible for Medicare Advantage.